 Comparing to a tereré, finish of hot mate is not as long, but still has a decent duration.
 It’s also not as sweet, but still pleasant and again, very oaky.

-When you drink Kurupí Clásica with cold water, expect it to last somewhere between 20 and 25 refills, which makes it a solid moderate duration tereré.
+When you drink Kurupí Clásica with cold water, expect it to last somewhere between 20 and 25 refills, which makes it a solid moderate durability tereré.

-There is not much difference in duration between hot and cold versions of Kurupí Clásica — it still has a moderate duration with smooth and pleasant lavado.
+There is not much difference in durability between hot and cold versions of Kurupí Clásica — it still has a moderate durability with smooth and pleasant lavado.

 The last thing you want while drinking mate is to constantly re-heat your water or add more ice to it.
 No matter if it's hot mate or cold tereré, use a vacuum bottle or a very popular in South America mate thermos with sprout.